Drehverschluss/HeroesHUD/README.md

 This plugin generates for each player, a HUD that gives you the most important information about your Hero classes.

+    V1.4 - Added work on Config!
+    	 - For now you can choose the vertikal_x and horizontal_y in %.
+    	 - Standard is X= 2% / Y=95%, which is at the upper left corner.
+    	 - X counts from left to right!
+    	 - Y counts from bottom to top!
     V1.3 - Changed to doesn't display decimals on the exp counter.
     V1.2 - Fixed Information on startup
     V1.1 - CraftBukkit 1.2.5 R5.0 Update